art-aliu/Project_work/README.md

 ## Front End

 The entry point for the app takes you to the home page via a very simple url.
 The home page directs the user to firstly use the menu option 'Add Football Team' to add a team.
-The navigation bar was done throught bootstrap.
+The navigation bar was done through bootstrap.

 ![image](https://user-images.githubusercontent.com/101266740/162620179-47783531-0167-4622-9c9f-3a852171cfe9.png)